 Driver communication has always been a real sticking point, no matter how many trucks are in your fleet.
 A delivery solution worth its salt should provide dispatchers with real-time visibility on their fleets and actual data on the miles travelled.
 Having real-time visibility on drivers helps companies offer their customers shorter delivery windows and more accurate ETAs.

 It takes human route planners many hours to manually plot routes for drivers to follow.
 Even then, the routes they come up with still don’t consider real-time constraints affecting delivery times.
 On the other hand, software that can optimize routes will provide the best routes after considering many constraints such as weather and road conditions, latest traffic and road closures, to name a few.
-As such, route optimization is key to timely deliveries.
+As such, last mile delivery route optimization is key to timely deliveries.
 For smaller companies, it may also be worth seeking out cloud-based optimization software, since shelling out for on-premise computing power can require large upfront investments (so say nothing of high total cost of ownership).

 Small businesses use other enterprise solutions to get their jobs done every day.
 And it would be a nightmare if they got a delivery solution that couldn't be integrated with current systems in use.
 It’s best to find a delivery software for small businesses that can easily be integrated with present enterprise solutions so the businesses won't have to phase any of them out—or worse, spend countless hours manually accessing and entering data between two systems that can’t communicate.